ponylang/ponylang-website/content/blog/myfirstpony-kh.md

 ## Summary
 After just a weekend (and only a few hours of it, really) with Pony, I am _hooked_.
 I now have a hobby backlog of a dozen projects I'd like to try out with Pony, and I'm probably going to continue messing with my chat sample to see how far down the rabbit hole I can go before I run into high-friction areas of the language.

-A friend of mine once said you can't really call yourself a (insert language here) programmer unless you can name 3 things you hate about it.
+A friend of mine once said you can't really call yourself a (insert language here) programmer unless you can name 3 things you hate about the language.

 So my new goal is to keep playing with Pony until I find something I don't like about it... and then see if I can fix it :)